Jutho/VectorInterface.jl/README.md

 Different ecosystems have responded to this hiatus in different ways.
 Several Krylov and optimization packages merely restrict their applicability to instances of `(Abstract)Array{T<:Number}` or even simply `Vector{T<:Number}` (like their Fortran and C analogues would probably do).
 The DifferentialEquations.jl ecosystem does more or less the same, restricting to `AbstractArray` (if I remember correctly), but provides a bunch of packages such as `RecursiveArrayTools.jl` and `ArrayInterface.jl` to accommodate for more complex use cases.
 Finally, the AD ecosystem (Zygote.jl and ChainRules.jl) use custom `Tangent` types for which they define the necessary operations, using a lot of internal machinery to destructure custom types.

 Forcing everything to be a subtype of `AbstractArray` is an unsatisfactory solution.
-Some vector like objects might not be represented with respect to a basis, and thus have no notion of indexing, and might not even be finite-dimensional.
+Some vector like objects might not be naturally represented with respect to a basis, and thus have no notion of indexing, and might not even be finite-dimensional.
+The `AbstractArray` interface is and should be distinct from a general vector (space) interface.

 ### New solution
 With VectorInterface.jl, I have tried to create a simple package to resolve my gripes.
 As I hope that I am not alone with those, I would like this to be useful for the community and could eventually evolve into a standardized interface.
 Therefore, I would very much value comments.
 Everything is up for bikeshedding.
 I tried to come up with a design which is compatible with `LinearAlgebra` (e.g. not stealing names) and does not commit type piracy.
 Currently, VectorInterface.jl provides the following minimalistic interface: